 The survey provides a trusted information base for policy development by the Ministry of Education as well as a useful benchmark for individual schools.
 The results of the survey are published on the web and a printed copy is sent to all schools.

-Download page for earlier Digital Technologies in Schools research; printed copies can be provided on request to firstname.lastname@example.org.
+Download page for all Digital Technologies in Schools research; printed copies can be provided on request to firstname.lastname@example.org.

 The 20/20 Trust has coordinated and disseminated the research since 2005.
 The Trust has initiated school digital technology projects since 1996, starting with NetDay and continuing with Living Heritage and Computers in Homes.
 We have a strong research and evidence-based approach to all our programmes’ initiation, management and reporting.

 The actual survey work has been carried out by Research New Zealand since 1994.
 The research is supported by a number of partners from government and business.
-Partners for the 2014 survey include Hewlett-Packard New Zealand, InternetNZ, Microsoft, the Ministry of Education, Research New Zealand, Te Puni Kokiri, Whats Just Changed, The Science Learning Hub at Waikato University, Network for Learning and Chorus.
+Partners for the 2016/17 survey include 2 Degrees, the Ministry of Education, InternetNZ, Microsoft, Netsafe and Research New Zealand.
+2014 partners included Hewlett-Packard New Zealand, InternetNZ, Microsoft, the Ministry of Education, Research New Zealand, Te Puni Kokiri, Whats Just Changed, The Science Learning Hub at Waikato University, Network for Learning and Chorus.